ozkulbeng/FlutterHMSAnalyticsKitTutorial/README.md

 This project was developed to inform how to use Huawei Analytics Kit on Flutter.

-[Click](https://medium.com/huawei-developers/integrating-huawei-analytics-kit-to-flutter-projects-and-sending-events-3dcc4c4f03fhttps://medium.com/huawei-developers/integrating-huawei-analytics-kit-to-flutter-projects-and-sending-events-3dcc4c4f03f) to read Medium article.
+[Click](https://medium.com/huawei-developers/integrating-huawei-analytics-kit-to-flutter-projects-and-sending-events-3dcc4c4f03fhttps://medium.com/huawei-developers/integrating-huawei-analytics-kit-to-flutter-projects-and-sending-events-3dcc4c4f03f) to read the Medium article about it.